TMS - Test for

 The largest scholastic aptitude test in the German-speaking world

-In 2020, around 13,000 participants took part on four test days of the TMS.
-The logistics required for this were enormous: the test material weighs a total of 10 tonnes and covers a total of more than 70,000 km on the way to and from the various test sites, all well guarded.
+In 2021, more than 22,500 participants registered for the four test days of the TMS.
+The logistics required for this were enormous: the test material weighs a total of almost eleven tonnes and covers a total of more than 90,000 km on the way to and from the various test sites, all well guarded.

 This makes the TMS the largest subject-specific study ability test in the German-speaking world.